3D Modeling (MODL) Courses

 - Transferable:CSU

 This course consists of a hands-on study of the challenging subject of computer animation.
 Areas of focus include advanced 3D modeling, rigging, and character animation using industry standard software, as well as the synchronization of voice, sound effects, and music.
-Students will explore advanced techniques in camera tracking, photo realistic rendering, compositing, and video publication.
+Students will explore advanced techniques in dynamic simulations, photorealistic rendering, compositing, and video publication.
 The animation production process and principles of animation will be reinforced throughout this course.

 Upon completion of this course, the student will be able to:

-- design, create, and rig a 3D animated character in the context of telling a short story.
+- engineer, create, and rig a 3D animated character to be used in the television, cinema, or video game industry.

-- create effective detailed storyboards, make a story pitch, and create an animatic.
+- create effective detailed storyboards, make a story pitch, and create an animatic for an animated short-film.

-- construct and render scenes with multiple passes for advanced nodal compositing and integration.
+- construct and render scenes with multiple passes for advanced nodal compositing and integration into the television and cinema post-production workflow.

 ANIM 307 Motion Graphics I